course-details-portlet

 Course content

-The course provides an introduction to use of data processing, computation and visualisation in the analysis of environmental and socioeconomic data relevant to core sustainability issues.
+The course gives an introduction to data processing, data analysis, and visualisation in the field of environmental science.

 • Python development environment (VScode, Anaconda, Linter, extensions)